bobbicodes/advent-2016/README.md

 In the process of preparing solutions for Advent of Code 2016 problems 1, 4 and 10.

-Since they all begin with parsing some kind of input data, I have decided this will be a perfect job for [Instaparse](https://github.com/Engelberg/instaparse).
+Since they all involve parsing some kind of input data, this will be a perfect job for ...
+[Instaparse](https://github.com/Engelberg/instaparse)!

+We use EBNF notation to generate a tree-like structure.
 For example, here is our parser for the day 4 problem.
-Each room is represented as a string:
+Each room is represented as a key, id and checksum:

 "aaaaa-bbb-z-y-x-123[abxyz]"

   (def room-parser
     (insta/parser
       "room = key id checksum
-      key = (word <separator>)+
+      key = (word < separator >)+
-      <separator> = '-'
+      < separator > = '-'
       word = #'[a-zA-Z]+'
       checksum = '[' word ']'
       id = #'[0-9]+'"))

-This context free grammar describes a hyphenated key followed by a number followed by a bracketed checksum, and will create a tree structure that our program can use:

   (room-parser "aaaaa-bbb-z-y-x-123[abxyz]")